gerbv/gerbv/README-release.txt

-#!/bin/sh
-#
-#

-This documents what is done to create a gerbv release.
-The releases now are done by branching the sources, fixing up the release version number in the branch and then tagging the release branch sources.
+This documents what is done to create a Gerbv release.
+The releases now are done fixing up the release version number in the branch and then tagging the release branch sources.
 The motivation for a branch rather than a tag is to make it easier to deal with setting the release version number in the documentation, distfile, and the